-- A. Unless specified differently in the contract, transportation charges should be paid within 30 days after the original completed BOL reaches the designated billing office and the carrier certification is completed at the bottom of the document. - B. If an invoice or accompanying documentation is determined to be incomplete or incorrect, the agency must provide the TSP with written notice of an apparent error, defect, or impropriety within 7 days of receipt of the bill.
-See FAR 32.905 for additional information. - C. Refer to Volume 10, Chapter 7 for additional PPA policy.
+- 4.3.1.
+Unless specified differently in the contract, transportation charges must be paid within 30 days after the original completed BOL reaches the designated billing office, and the carrier certification, as described in paragraph 130404, is completed on the document. - 4.3.2.
+If an invoice or accompanying documentation is determined to be incomplete or incorrect, the agency must provide the TSP with written notice of an apparent error, defect, or impropriety within 7 days of receipt of the bill.
+See FAR 32.905 for additional information. - 4.3.3.
+Refer to Chapter 7 for additional PPA policy.

-130404.
-Certified Invoice
+4.4 Certified Invoice (130404)

 Transportation invoices must be certified by the carrier that the shipment has been delivered in good order and condition.
-Invoices will not be paid in advance per 41 CFR §102-118.200.
+A TSP cannot demand advance payment for transportation charges submitted on a BOL, per 41 CFR 102-118.200.

-130405.
-General Services Administration Post-Payment Audit
+4.5 General Services Administration (GSA) Post-Payment Audit (130405)

-A carrier's BOL and the supporting documents, which represent payments made by agency entitlement offices for freight and passenger transportation services, must be forwarded to GSA for a post-payment audit (41 CFR §102-118.415 and 41 CFR §102-118.425).
+A carrier's BOL and the supporting documents, which represent payments made by agency payment offices for freight and passenger transportation services, must be forwarded to GSA for a post-payment audit (41 CFR 102-118.415 and 41 CFR 102-118.425).

-- A. GSA reviews the carrier's transportation rates, freight classification, and other information for correctness during this audit and has a number of applicable actions it can take based on post-payment review outcomes (41 CFR §102-118.440). - B. Expenses of post-payment audit contract administration and audit related functions are financed from overpayments collected from the TSP's bills previously paid by DoD and similar type refunds (41 CFR §102-118.445).
+- 4.5.1.
+GSA reviews the carrier's transportation rates, freight classification, and other information for correctness during the audit and has a number of applicable actions it can take based on post-payment review outcomes (41 CFR 102-118.430 and 41 CFR 102-118.435). - 4.5.2.
+Expenses of post-payment audit contract administration and audit-related functions are financed from overpayments collected from the TSP's bills previously paid by the DoD and similar type refunds (41 CFR 102-118.440).